 As popular as leg training is, many lifters are making critical training errors in their workouts.
-These errors are causing their legs to be under-developed, lack muscle density and overall quality.
-They work harder and harder and just end up overtraining their legs.
-When you overtrain your legs they don’t build and grow.
+They work harder and harder and just end up over-training their legs.
+When you over-train your legs they don’t grow.
 While building killer quads does take hard work, it also takes smart work in proper training, diet, and rest.

 Note: This article is not about ripping or cutting your legs.
 You have to have a foundation built before you can sculpt the muscle.
 Focus on building mass now and sculpting later.

-If you want to build killer quads, then you are going to have to chill out on the cardio.
-I have seen a lot of women training in the gym who had awesome potential to build some muscular legs however they were wasting time and energy overtraining them.
-An overtrained muscle will never grow.
+If you want to build killer quads then you are going to have to chill out on the cardio.
+I have seen a lot of people training in the gym who had awesome potential to build some muscular legs however they were wasting time and energy over-training them.
+An over-trained muscle will never grow.

 If you are training for muscle size and development, then you need to limit your cardio to about 3 days a week for 20-30 minutes per session.
 Doing too much elliptical work and biking will work against your leg building efforts.
 Tom Venuto states, “There’s no doubt that too much cardio added on top of a weight training program has the potential to hold back strength and muscle gains.”
 You can’t build good leg muscle density with excessive high-impact cardio workouts.
 Give your leg muscle some rest time so they can rebuild and grow.